 Step 3: Reduce “System 2” overload.

 “System 2” overload leads to task-switching as a result of time pressure, depleting your overall mental effort and energy.
+Human beings have only a limited amount of mental energy and cognitive load capacity within a given period of time.

-“System 2” becomes lazy.
+When our mental energy begins to deplete, “System 2” becomes lazy.
 Then, “System 1” takes over, which is risky business.

-“System 1” often puts us in a position where we fall victim to cognitive illusions and cognitive biases, preventing us from really thinking through problems.
-We form “stories” in our brains about how we think situations are, how they ought to play out.
+“System 1” often puts us in a position where we fall victim to cognitive illusions and biases, preventing us from really thinking through problems.
+We form “stories” in our brains about how we think situations are and how they ought to play out.
 As a result, we often jump to conclusions and make illogical errors.

-3 thoughts on “The Biggest Project Management Risk of All—Our Brains
+4 thoughts on “The Biggest Project Management Risk of All—Our Brains [UPDATED]

-Leave a Reply
+Leave a comment